top of page

 Two final features worth exploring are the revamped Pitch modules and the Mixer’s scanner mode.

 2. Scanner Mixing: The mixer modules now include a scanner mode, allowing the signal path to sweep through multiple oscillator inputs.
-By modulating the "width" of this scan, the timbre can shift dramatically over time, creating motion that standard crossfading cannot achieve.
+By modulating the "width" of this scan, the timbre can shift dramatically over time, creating motion that standard crossfading can’t achieve.

 The Verdict

-You can grab the Zebra 3 Beta at kvraudio.com
+You can grab the Zebra 3 Beta at kvraudio.com.

 Comments